siddarthpai/blog-site/_posts/coldplay.md

 Man hits me with the\
 `The cab is speed limited to 80 😭😭😭😭`\
-and we had to sit and deal with him going at 80 when its almost 4:30 on a NATIONAL HIGHWAY that was **empty.**\
+and we had to sit and deal with him going at 80 when it's almost 4:30 on a NATIONAL HIGHWAY that was **empty.**\
 \
 But yeah, we were actually covering good distance and he decided to stop.
-I thought it was natures call\
+I thought it was nature's call\
 BUT NO, EVEN THOUGH I TOLD HIM ITS A HURRY, MAN STOPPED TO BUY **CHAKLI**\
 YES\
 **CHAKLI 😭😭😭😭😭😭**

 Anyways, we are going fast fast and we managed to reach by 6.
-We ran up the stairs in our [1 star] hotel ✨ and threw our bags and ran back out headed for the stadium.\
+We ran up the stairs to our [1 star] hotel ✨ and threw our bags and ran back out headed for the stadium.\
-The metros were packed but they'd **take us straight to the stadium**\
+The metros were packed **BUT**\
+they'd **take us straight to the stadium**\
 **OR**\
-we could take a cab through the traffic with no congestion, but we'd have to **cover 1.5 kms on foot** cause it can't drop us to the enterance.\
+we could take a cab through the traffic with no congestion, **BUT**\
+we'd have to **cover 1.5 kms on foot** cause it can't drop us to the enterance.\
 It's pretty clear what we did.\
 _right?_\
 **RIGHT?**\
 **YEP, WE REACHED AT 6:50 AND RAN A KILOMETER TO THE GATES xD**\
 <img src="https://i.imgur.com/p47c3GK.gif" alt="Description" width="50%" height="auto">
 we made it there by 7, but there was no crowd and we entered\
-ENTERED INTO ANOTHER DIMENSION\
+**ENTERED INTO ANOTHER DIMENSION 🥳🥳🥳🥳**\
+\
 Welcome to COLDPLAYYYYY!

 <img src="https://i.imgur.com/0nWLzRW.jpeg" alt="Description" width="100%" height="auto">